William Jennens: Biography

 William was born in 1701 to Ann(e) (née Guidott 1675, daughter of Carew Guidott(i)) and Robert Jennens (Jennings), who were married in Westminster Abbey in 1700.
 Robert was aide-de-camp to John Churchill, 1st Duke of Marlborough.
 William's godfather was King William III.

-Robert Jennens bought Acton Place from the Daniels, a recusant Catholic family, in 1708 and continuously remodelled it in the Palladian style until he died in 1725.
+Robert Jennens bought Acton Place from the Daniels, a recusant Catholic family, in 1708 and continuously remodeled it in the Palladian style until he died in 1725.
 William abandoned all rebuilding and lived in unfurnished rooms in the basement with his servants and dogs, eschewing visitors and social contact.

 William conducted his business in London, including lending to gamblers in the casinos.
 Thus he acquired his name and reputation as a miser whilst accruing his fortune.
 Nevertheless, he was a cultured man, serving as governor to the London Foundling Hospital, serving as a benefactor of the Emmanuel Society, which supported the blind, and subscribing to books, including Jeremiah Seed's Discourses (1743) and James Ogilvie's Sermons (1786).

 He was appointed High Sheriff of Suffolk in 1754 (or 1756).